qchenevier/MBA_memoire/doc/quotes.md

 **AUTOMATION COULD REDEFINE MANY OCCUPATIONS AND ACCELERATE HISTORICAL RATES OF MIDDLE-SKILL JOB DISPLACEMENT**

-Technology is beginning to encroach on human skills.
-There is growing anxiety about job losses, but it technology creates the need for new roles [@Manyika2015].

 Some 60 percent of occupations could have 30 percent or more of their activities automated.
 Workers of all skill levels, including highly skilled professionals, will not be immune [@Manyika2015].

-Middle-skill occupations such as clerical, sales, production, and operational roles will be highly impacted.
-Automation could displace from 10 to 15 percent of these jobs in the decade ahead, which would represent a sharp acceleration of historical displacement rates [@Manyika2015].

 **COMPANIES HAVE TO ADAPT TO SURVIVE IN THE DIGITAL ECONOMY**

-Conversely, this is an empowering moment for entrepreneurs; the barriers to entry have never been lower [@Manyika2015].

-Prepare for tougher, 360-degree competition: coming from thousands of small players in the largest marketplaces and ecosystems, such as small Chinese manufacturers on Alibaba.
-These small enterprises have the advantage of being "born digital."

-Build new assets and revenue streams.
-Digital disruptors have often destroyed more value than they have created for themselves, giving many of the benefits away to consumers.
-Businesses need to build a strong digital balance sheet. businesses that rely too heavily on a single revenue stream or on playing an intermediary role in a given market are particularly vulnerable [@Manyika2015].

-Build-or buy-the capabilities of the future.
-Companies cannot afford to fall behind in critical capabilities.
-M&A is becoming a way to head off future competitors by buying them.
-Recent deals would not pass the traditional valuation filter, but the need to execute a rapid strategy may call for different metrics [@Manyika2015].

-Redefine customer engagement.
-Harness the data to fine-tune customer engagement.
-Design is also playing a more central role.
-Many companies are forced to sell their products or services in someone else’s ecosystem, which calls for careful strategies around pricing, value retention, and brand integrity [@Manyika2015].

 Take advantage of new innovation models.
 Replace closed and rigid R&D operations with more open processes.
 Users, too, can be engaged [@Manyika2015].

-Emphasize agility and learning over forecasting and planning.
-Change continues to accelerate, so long-term forecasting exercises are less relevant.
-Agility is more critical than ever.
-Companies need a mindset focused on learning, experimenting, and iterating [@Manyika2015].

-Think differently about your workforce.
-Investing in learning programs make more sense than perpetually recruiting.
-Companies have to create growth opportunities and other incentives for valued employees to stay [@Manyika2015].

 **POLICY CHALLENGES INCLUDE BUILDING PHYSICAL AND REGULATORY INFRASTRUCTURE AS WELL AS HELPING THE WORKFORCE TRANSITION**